WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Web Invariants and Attacks

 Note that in the current version of the HTML specification \cite[§7.11.1]{HTML} the inheritance behavior for \texttt{blob:} URLs matches the one for \texttt{about:} and \texttt{data:}, thus following the CSP specification.
 We contacted the editors of the HTML specification~\cite{OurLSIssue} asking for a clarification on the correct behavior for \texttt{blob:} URL and they confirmed that, because of the wrong ordering of a clause in the policy container construction for blobs, the initiator policy container was always replacing the creator policy container.
 The correct inheritance rule is to inherit the policy container of the creator of the URL~\cite{LSPullRequest}, thus introducing an inconsistency between the CSP specification and the HTML specification (as \texttt{blob:} is a local scheme that is handled differently from the others).

-\textbf{Attack.} When we configure \themodel\ to reflect a past state of the Web platform in which policies were inherited from the embedding frame and not from the navigation initiator (\coqe{c_csp_inherit_local_from_initiator (config gb) = false}), \thetool\ is able to rediscover the attack trace that allows an attacker to strip the CSP policies by navigating a frame to a local scheme URL.
-The trace is shown in \autoref{fig:inheritanceparent}: \begin{enumerate*}[label=(\roman*)] \item[(steps 1-6)] a document with no Content Security policy loads an iframe with a restrictive CSP; \item[(7-9)] the iframe contains a script which navigates (10) the frame itself (\eg, using the \texttt{window.location} setter) to a local scheme URL; \item[(11-13)] the iframe renders the content of the local scheme URL and inherits the CSP from the embedding document, which does not contain any policy.
-The resulting document has no CSP, effectively removing the policy that was previously defined for the iframe. \end{enumerate*}
+\bfparagraph{Attack.} When we configure \themodel\ to reflect a past state of the Web platform in which policies were inherited from the embedding frame and not from the navigation initiator (\coqe{c_csp_inherit_local_from_initiator (config gb) = false}), \thetool\ is able to rediscover the attack trace that allows an attacker to strip the CSP policies by navigating a frame to a local scheme URL.
+The trace is shown in \autoref{fig:inheritanceparent}: \begin{enumerate*}[label=(\roman*)] \item[(steps 1-6)] a document with no Content Security policy loads an iframe with a restrictive CSP; \item[(7-9)] the iframe contains a script which navigates (10) the frame itself (\eg, using the \texttt{window.location} setter) to a local scheme URL; \item[(11-13)] the iframe renders the content of the local scheme URL and inherits the CSP from the embedding document, which contains no policy.
+The resulting document has no CSP, effectively removing the iframe's previous policy. \end{enumerate*}

-We can configure \themodel\ to reflect the current state of the Web platform by inheriting the policies from the navigation initiator for all local schemes: